 Live out the last days of summer in the Golden State and Grand Canyon!
 From LA to San Diego you’ll soak up the SoCal sun in two of California’s greatest cities.
-We’ll begin our journey in the star studded city of Los Angeles.
-Stroll the Walk of Fame in Hollywood and admire the city lights at sunset from Griffith Observatory.
-Hang out in Venice Beach and ride the ferris wheel at the Santa Monica Pier.
+We’ll begin our journey in the star-studded city of Los Angeles where you’ll stroll the Walk of Fame in Hollywood and admire the city lights at sunset from Griffith Observatory.
+Enjoy the Pacific Ocean while hanging out at Venice Beach and ride the ferris wheel at the Santa Monica Pier.
 In San Diego, hang ten as you learn to surf at one of the city’s most famous beaches and kayak through secret caves in La Jolla while looking out for sea lions.
-If the San Diego Zoo or Disneyland has been on your bucket list, check them off here!
+If the San Diego Zoo or Disneyland* has been on your bucket list, check them off here!

 On our way to the Grand Canyon State of Arizona, we’ll make a pitstop in Nevada in the vibrant city of Las Vegas.
 Ride the High Roller ferris wheel and enjoy a delicious feast at an interactive dinner show!
 There’s no downtown in America quite like the Las Vegas Strip!
 The flashing lights and fountains compliment the high energy of Vegas.